codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/runtime.md

 ---

-Install the hybrid runtime on your K8s cluster, to install Argo-project and Codefresh-specific components.
+Install the hybrid runtime on your K8s cluster.
+Installing the hybrid runtime installs Argo-project and Codefresh-specific components.
 The Argo Project is an enterprise-supported version of the Argo CD components, derived from a conformed fork of the Argo ecosystem.

 ### About hybrid runtime installation
 Installing a hybrid runtime includes installing the: